openskope/Datasets/datasets/paleocar-noaa-19783/information.md

 **Temporal Coverage:** annual resolution; 1–2000 CE

 **Variables:**
-* Growing Degree Days (F deg.; Growing Season: May–Sept.)
+* Growing Degree Days: (F deg.; Growing Season: May–Sept.)
-* Precipitation (mm; Water Year: prev.
+* Precipitation: (mm; Water Year: prev.
 Oct–Sept)
-* Maize Farming Niche (Direct Precipitation; >= 1800 Growing Season F GDD & >= 300 mm Water Year Precip.)
+* Maize Farming Niche: (Direct Precipitation; >= 1800 Growing Season F GDD & >= 300 mm Water Year Precip.)

-**Method Summary and Comments** For each pixel, for each year, the model selects the tree ring chronologies (within a 10-degree buffer of the Four Corners states; from the National Tree Ring Database) that best predict PRISM data for that location and uses linear regression to estimate the paleoenvironmental variable for that date and location.
+**Method Summary and Comments:** For each pixel, for each year, the model selects the tree ring chronologies (within a 10-degree buffer of the Four Corners states; from the National Tree Ring Database) that best predict PRISM data for that location and uses linear regression to estimate the paleoenvironmental variable for that date and location.

 **Uncertainty:** The uncertainty available on the graph and in the graph data download csv represents the predicted residual error sum of squares (PRESS) statistic for each cell's reconstruction.